Does a turkey stall when smoking? The correct answer

 So, let’s embark on this flavorful journey together and unlock the secrets of smoking a turkey to perfection!

-first of all, Stall is a phase of smoking, which usually occurs when the moisture of the meat starts evaporating.
+First of all, Stall is a phase of smoking, which usually occurs when the moisture of the meat starts evaporating.

 Due to evaporation, the temperature of the meat stops increasing.